pypa/auditwheel/README.rst

 Testing
 -------

-The tests can be run with ``tox``, which will automatically install test dependencies.
+The tests can be run with ``nox``, which will automatically install test dependencies.

 Some of the integration tests also require a running and accessible Docker